MadByteDE/SPT-Linux-Guide/docs/lutris/installer_official.md

 - The server should launch automatically when using the `SPTarkov - Launcher` shortcut in Lutris.
 If not, you might be missing the required .NET runtime dependencies or your terminal emulator could not be found.
 To run the server manually, run the `SPT.Server.Linux` executable in a terminal.

 > [!TIP]
-> <span style="color:lightgreen">You also can add the server to Lutris by selecting `Add locally installed game`.
+> You also can add the server to Lutris by selecting `Add locally installed game`.
 Set `Linux` as runner & navigate to the `SPT.Server.Linux` executable in the `Game options`.
-You need to enable `CLI mode` in the `System options` to run the server in a terminal.</span>
+You need to enable `CLI mode` in the `System options` to run the server in a terminal.

 - To run the launcher, double click the `SPTarkov - Launcher` shortcut in Lutris or press the `Play` button at the bottom.